April 15, 2016

 Note: Please post corrections(if any) to 'learnotm@outlook.com'

-OTM Inbound Integrations
+OTM Inbound Integrations (XML)

 Business Process Automation > Integration > Integration Manager > Retrieve Schemas > GlogXML.xsd